telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 ### Add button

-Next to each snippet listed in the `Snippets and Scaffolders` menu, you will find a `+` button.
-Clicking it will automatically add the snippet in the REPL editor.
-The snippet will be inserted where the cursor is placed.
-You can then additionally configure the component as desired and add the code block for the `C#` part.
+There is a `+` button next to each snippet in the `Snippets and Scaffolders` menu.
+Clicking it will automatically add the snippet at the current cursor position in the REPL editor.
+Then you can additionally configure the component and add the code block for the `C#` part.

 ### Drag the component